rpsgit/wizewisdom/books/features.md

 title: Book Feature
 ---

-# Title
+#Book Feature

-This will hold featured book
+This will contain featured books